 I remain interested in exploring relationships among and between art and yoga and in tracing the shadow of traditional Indian art, modern collections and the scholarship on them on the creative works of avant-garde Euro-American artists.
 Essays include “The Camera Work of Ananda Coomaraswamy and Alfred Stieglitz,” and “Some Reflections on Art Writing and Translation in Colonial India.”

 I also remain committed to historical preservation and to the formulation and critique of cultural policy.
 Building on editorials published in The Hindu newspaper, I am currently developing a public-facing humanities project aimed at the documentation, interpretation, and ultimately conservation of a medieval landscape consisting of several hundred shrines built around the perimeter of an artificial lake in western India.
-Concurrently, I am currently team-teaching a dynamic new seminar on Law, Development, and Heritage Preservation in India at the Michigan Law School where I am an adjunct professor.
+Recently, I team-taught a dynamic new seminar on Law, Development, and Heritage Preservation in India at the Michigan Law School where I was appointed an adjunct professor.

-As Consulting Curator of South and Southeast Asian Art at the Detroit Institute of Arts, I am currently participating in the reconceptualization and reinstallation of their Asian art galleries.
+As a Consulting Curator at the Detroit Institute of Arts, I participated in the reconceptualization and reinstallation of their Asian art galleries.
 In the past, I have been involved with curatorial projects at the Smithsonian’s Freer and Sackler Galleries, Philadelphia Museum of Art, Museum of Fine Arts, Boston and other institutions

 My research has been supported by fellowships awarded by the Asian Cultural Council, New York; Akshara Foundation, Ahmedabad; Victoria and Albert Museum, London; Smithsonian Institution, Washington DC; Royal Netherlands Academy of Arts and Sciences, Amsterdam, Forum Transregionale Studien, Berlin and other organizations.